Sumas River GRP

 Swift Creek, a tributary of the Sumas River, carries naturally occurring asbestos in its water and sediments.
 A landslide on Sumas Mountain carved out a section of serpentine rock, which is a source of the chrysotile type of asbestos.
 The landslide is directly in the drainage area of Swift Creek, which means particles of the serpentine are picked up and carried downstream in the water column.
 The heavier, larger particles drop out of the water column higher in the system, while some smaller particles drop out into sediment as Swift Creek descends to the valley floor and joins the Sumas River.
 In Swift Creek, testing identified 2%-4% asbestos in the riverbed sediment.
 After floodwaters recede, or when water levels in the creek drop, visible white layers and deposits are left on creek banks and floodplains.
 These white deposits can be up to 43% asbestos.
 The Sumas River carries the same asbestos in its water and sediment, from the Swift Creek confluence near South Pass Road (River Mile 27), to the Canadian border and beyond.

 The asbestos in the sediment is considered a low risk to human health while it remains mixed with mud or water, but once it dries and becomes airborne as dust, it could be hazardous.
 Airborne exposure to asbestos has been linked to lung cancer, mesothelioma and other respiratory diseases.
 In the Sumas area there have been no spikes of these diseases in the local population, but the risks are being studied by state, federal and county agencies.
-The exact amount of asbestos exposure that can cause health problems is unknown, and many symptoms do not present for decades.
+The exact amount of asbestos exposure that can cause health problems is unknown, and many symptoms do not present for decades (EPA 2017).

 The Sumas River begins in the foothills of Sumas Mountain, in north-central Whatcom County.
 Its tributaries drain from the western slopes as it flows generally north, paralleling Highway 9 and BNSF tracks until it passes through the city of Nooksack.
 Here, the Sumas, railroad and highway turn northeast as they head towards Canada.
 As the Sumas wends its way along the valley floor to the border, it is fed by a number of tributary streams, including Bone Creek, Breckenridge Creek, Collins Creek, Dale Creek, Johnson Creek, Kinney Creek, Saar Creek, Squaw Creek, and Swift Creek.
 Its major tributary in the planning area is Johnson Creek, which feeds into the Sumas from the west, about one mile south of the border.